Yilmaz4/MV2/README.md

 - Any custom equation utilizing `dvec2 cpow(dvec2, float)` where the second argument $\not\in [1,4] \cap \mathbb{N}$ will be limited to single-precision floating point, therefore limiting amount of zoom to $10^4$.
 - Most of the double-precision transcendental functions are software emulated, which means performance will be severely impacted.
 - Maximum zoom is $10^{14}$ due to finite precision.

+## Contributing
+Contributions are highly welcome, it could be anything from a typo correction to a completely new feature, feel free to create a pull request or raise an issue!